Subsystem Symmetry Fractionalization and Foliated Field Theory

 To enforce a global relation we consider charges that satisfy a global constraint

 which implies

 This means that the symmetry has a quotient: we denote the symmetry group of each subsystem symmetry by $G$, then the total symmetry is

 where $L_x,L_y$ are the linear sizes of the systems in the $x,y$ directions and describe the number of linear symmetries; the quotient identifies their diagonal subgroup as in Eq.~(\ref{eqn:quotient}).
-The quotient is the product of contractible one-form symmetries.
+The quotient is generated by the symmetry with current

+In other words, by gauging the symmetry we impose the global relation.
+We remark that since the relation demands that product of lines in $x$ directions to be equal to product of lines in $y$ directions, while individually a line is not contractable, the product of suitable $x,y$ lines are contractible, and they can be expressed as product of small contractible loops.

 In our description of the subsystem symmetry above, every generator is supported on a line.
 Hence we can think of the subsystem symmetry as a rigid subgroup of the one-form symmetry in the $x,y$ directions, not taking into account the global relation among the symmetry generators.
 Thus, we can say the subsystem symmetry is given by the rigid subgroup of the one-form symmetry subject to a constraint due to the global relation.